omarbelkady/Java/MustKnow/README.md

 - Cannot store null as a key nor as a value
 - First parameter within your Hash Table declaration is the data type of the key
 - Second parameter within your Hash Table declaration is the data type of the value
+- Restaurant Pager i.e. you give your name and they assign a number to you when a seat frees up you get an empty table

 6. Trees